vaminakov/btrfs-autosnap/README.md

-# Pacman hook which makes btrfs root snapshot before any action.
+# Bash script with Pacman hook which help make btrfs root snapshots fast, simple and automatically.
 ***
 ### Description:
 This is a written on bash script with Pacman hook which help make btrfs root snapshots fast and simple.
 If your OS is Archlinux-based, Pacman hook will make snapshots before any change **Requires `btrfs-progs`, `util-linux` and `coreutils` to be installed.
 Also Archlinux-based OS for pacman hook**